fairlington/fairlington/content/posts/2023-02-10 Historic Preservation Grant/index.md

 ---
 title: Arlington Announces New Historic Preservation Grant Opportunity
-summary: Arlington Announces New Historic Preservation Grant Opportunity
+summary: Arlington County has launched the Historic Preservation Fund, a competitive grant program that will support community and individual projects related to Arlington’s history, built environment, and cultural heritage.
-slug: historic preservation grant
+slug: historic preservation fund
 date: 2023-02-10T07:00:00-05:00
 ---

-{{< imagefull src="images/HP-fund-image_-300x233.png" >}}
+{{< imagefull src="files/HP-fund-image_-300x233.png" >}}

 Arlington County has launched the [Historic Preservation Fund](https://www.arlingtonva.us/Government/Projects/Plans-Studies/Historic-Preservation/Historic-Preservation-Fund) (HPF), a competitive grant program that will support community and individual projects related to Arlington’s history, built environment, and cultural heritage.
 *The application period is now open.
 It closes on April 28, 2023.*